gagneurlab/wBuild/docs/features.rst

 Overview
 --------

-We all know that doing data analysis day-to-day could easily turn into routine work - so wBuild exactly to reduce the amount of time you spend to :ref:`publish the output of your script <publishing-the-output>`, :ref:`declare the needed input files <specify-input>`, :ref:`run Py code as a part of work pipeline <execute-py-code>`, :ref:`use placeholders to structure your Snakemake job <use-placeholders>`, :ref:`map your project's scripts together <script-mapping>` and many more.
+We all know that doing data analysis day-to-day could easily turn into routine work and it is often hard to have fully reproducible code.
+Can you say for sure that you can redo your whole analysis only provided the raw data and your code? wBuild is designed to reduce the amount of time you spend to :ref:`publish the output of your script <publishing-the-output>`, :ref:`declare the needed input files <specify-input>`, :ref:`run Py code as a part of work pipeline <execute-py-code>`, :ref:`use placeholders to structure your Snakemake job <use-placeholders>`, :ref:`map your project's scripts together <script-mapping>` and many more.